-- Pike Place Market is another little gem in downtown Seattle that the entire family will enjoy taking a trip to visit.
+Pike Place Market is another little gem in downtown Seattle that the entire family will enjoy taking a trip to visit.
 There are so many things to do and see, you’ll never get bored.
 From sampling some chocolate pasta samples, fish throwing, to taking a picture in front of the pig statue, there’s no getting bored at Pike Place Market!
 Oh, and be sure to stop by the gum wall! *Tip: Get there early, many vendors close early.*

-- Plus Enjoy free admission days to most museums in Seattle on the first Thursday of each month.
-I suggest checking out the Museum of History and Industry, Seattle Art Museum, and Museum of Flight.
+Plus Enjoy free admission days to most museums in Seattle on the first Thursday of each month.
+I suggest checking out the Museum of History and Industry, Seattle Art Museum, and the Museum of Flight.
 Plus these museums are also reciprocating for other museums all over so be sure to check your memberships if you have one!

 Movies under the stars in the summer are one of the best ways to make memories!
 Grab a blanket and some popcorn, and head to the Seattle Center for Summer Outdoor Movies in the Park.

 Feed your kids to a troll.
 Jusssst kidding!
 But really, check it out.
 It’s an 18 foot tall troll and it’s super creepy.

 Kubota Garden is a decades-long project, dating all the way back to the 1920s.
 This 20 acre reserve boasts many native plants, walking paths, and being the perfect picnic spot.

 Washington Park Arboretum has many plant collections and has special tours designed especially for families.

 What are your favorite things to do in Seattle?